Search effort intensifies after Indonesia quake killed 268

 Most were barely protected by makeshift shelters that were lashed by heavy monsoon downpours.
 Only a few were lucky to be protected by tarpaulin-covered tents.
 They said they were running low on food, blankets and other aid, as emergency supplies were rushed to the region.

-He said more than 58,000 survivors were moved to shelters and more than 1,000 people were injured, with nearly 600 of them still receiving treatment for serious injuries.
+Suharyanto said more than 58,000 survivors were moved to shelters and 1,083 people were injured, with nearly 600 of them still receiving treatment for serious injuries.

 He said rescuers had recovered 268 bodies from collapsed houses and landslides that triggered by the earthquake, and at least 151 still reported missing.
 But not all of the dead have been identified, so it’s possible some the bodies pulled from the rubble are of people on the missing list.